Kebaya: Kebaya Cocos/ Kebayak and Baskat

 The Cocos Malays of Sabah also have their own traditional style of kebaya, believed to have been influenced by their Javanese ancestors.
 They were originally from the Cocos Islands who settled in Sabah in the 1950s.
 Along with them, they brought their unique blend of English-Scottish traditions and Malay cultural practices.

 When attending weddings, ceremonies or performing traditional dances, Cocos Malay females are often dressed in kebayak, a type of kebaya with a frill collar influenced by the European style of clothing in the 1600s.
 Kebayak is worn over a white corset and kain sarong.
 The front of the kebayak is fastened with kerongsang brooch, similar to other kebayas.

-The is no much different between kebayak and baskat, the kebaya-like dress worn by the Cocos Malay males during performing traditional dances.
+There is not much difference between kebayak and baskat, the kebaya-like dress worn by the Cocos Malay males during performing traditional dances.
 The male baskat designs are almost identical to the woman kebayak, but is made shorter and worn along with a sabok, a belt.
-A sabok functioned as a belt to fasten the sarong as well as an accessory to the costume.
-The costume then completed with a songkok pinned with flowers and black leather shoes.
+A sabok functioned as a belt to fasten the sarong as well as an accessory to the attire.
+The attire is then completed with a songkok pinned with flowers and black leather shoes.

 For weddings, the bride needs to wear a blue kebayak and three sabok to fasten the sarong, usually in blue, red and yellow.
 The wedding dress then completed with a yellow selendang that is tied at the upper torso of the bride.
 The colour blue and yellow are the official colours of Jukong where the blue represents loyalty and the ocean and the yellow represents cheerfulness within the community.